mcosovic/JuliaGrid.jl/docs/src/examples/dcStateEstimation.md

 updateWattmeter!(system, device, analysis; label = "Wattmeter 8", active = 1.6)
 nothing # hide
 ```
-By changing these measurement values, two outliers are introduced into the dataset, which affects the estimated values.
+By changing these measurement values, two outliers are introduced into the dataset, which affects the estimates.

 Next, the DC state estimation is solved again to compute the updated estimate:
 ```@example dcStateEstimation